Sierra Leone: Risk Assessment

 Business Climate Rating

-- Coffee, rice and cocoa production
+- Coffee, rice, cocoa, and palm oil production

 - Tourism potential